-The Surface Type Cover is a slim keyboard that has moving keys.
-Use it to get the speed and feel of a classic keyboard and to go from tablet to laptop.
+A Type Cover is a slim keyboard with moving keys.
+Use it to get the speed and feel of a classic keyboard, and to go from tablet to laptop.

 Type Covers click magnetically into place and provide protection for your Surface touchscreen.
 All Surface Type Covers have a standard keyboard layout, shortcut keys, and a two-button touchpad that supports touch gestures.

 The Type Cover for Surface Pro 4 also works with the latest Surface Pro.

 - Click the Cover into place